 Mandatory Medical Insurance

-The estimated insurance rate of $2,500 for the Spring 2018-Fall 2018 academic years was provided to us by the Student Insurance Office, using actual amounts as possible.
+The estimated insurance rate of $2,400 for the Fall 2019-Spring 2020 academic years was provided to us by the Student Insurance Office, using actual amounts as possible.
+Actual rates will be posted on the Student Health Insurance website closer to the start of the fall semester.

 More information about the Insurance Mandate